-Find out more about blastocyst culture and the difference between day 3 and day 5 embryo transfer from EggDonationFriends’ educational webinar organized with IVF Zentren Prof. Zech – Pilsen.
-Our presenter and expert was MUDr.
-Renáta Krmíčková, Ph.D., a specialist in gynecology and obstetrics, specialized in reproductive medicine.
+Find out more about blastocyst culture and the difference between day 3 and day 5 embryo transfer from the educational webinar organized with IVF Zentren Prof. Zech – Pilsen.
+Our presenter and expert was Dr. Renáta Krmíčková, Ph.D., a specialist in gynaecology and obstetrics with particular reference to reproductive medicine.

 Day 3 or day 5 (blastocyst culture) embryo transfer?